Taking back your life.

-When we finally awaken from the trance they put us under and finally break free for good, it can seem like a never-ending mountain to climb, we are drained emotionally, physically and financially.
+When we finally awaken from the trance they put us under and finally break free for good, it can seem like a never-ending mountain to climb, and we are drained emotionally, physically and financially.
 Often with the narcissist still playing games.

-2. Create new routines for you, sometimes we miss the routine we had, starting new ones for yourself, realising you now only have to answer to yourself and do what’s right for you.
+2. Create new routines for you; sometimes we miss the routine we had, starting new ones for yourself, realising you now only have to answer to yourself and do what’s right for you.

-3. Release the toxicity out of your mind, when we’ve been around these people they poison our minds, then our subconscious starts to work against us.
+3. Release the toxicity out of your mind.
+When we’ve been around these people, they poison our minds.
+Then our subconscious starts to work against us.
 Journaling, talking with a trusted friend, support groups, coaches, psychologists, EMDR treatment to release it all from your mind, then work on building your mind to think how you want to, look for the positive, no matter how big or how small and keep going, keep achieving more.

-5. Boundaries, no contact or grey rock with negative people, practice the art of saying no to things you don’t want to do, don’t accept things you don’t like as normal behaviour and say yes.
+5. Boundaries, no contact or grey rock with negative people, practice the art of saying no to things you don’t want to do, don’t accept something you don’t like as normal behaviour and say yes.
 Stick to your no.

 8. Heal your inner child.
 Write a letter to your childhood self, look at photos of you as a child, what scars did you carry and why, tell your inner child that it is loveable and worthy, think and write down the things you loved doing as a child.

-9. Shift your focus, you will go through a period of time where you are drawn into your past, they will be running through your mind, the pull of the trauma bond, you might still need to work out some of your past, set aside time to do so, don’t let it steal your present day.
+9. Shift your focus, and you will go through a time where you are drawn into your past, they will be running through your mind, the pull of the trauma bond, you might still need to work out some of your past, set aside time to do so, don’t let it steal your present day.

-You are now more aware of yourself and educated on life itself, create new visions and dreams for you, take those steps to make these happen, the possibilities are endless and you never know how far you can go.
-When you feel down focus on how far you’ve come, even if that’s just getting out, changing one thing can change everything for you.
+You are now more aware of yourself and educated on life itself, create new visions and dreams for you, take those steps to make these happen, the possibilities are endless, and you never know how far you can go.
+When you feel down, focus on how far you’ve come, even if that’s just getting out, changing one thing can change everything for you.

-10. Keep working on and listening to your inner voice, throw out any negative self-talk, things like “no one will love me.”
-And ” I’m not goods enough.”
-This makes you pray to more manipulation people.
-Learn to create and love yourself for who you are, learn to believe in you, learn those instincts so you can now trust in yourself, ask yourself and give yourself truthful answers, ” who am I? ” if you don’t know.
+10. Keep working on and listening to your inner voice, throw out any negative self-talk, words like “no one will love me.”
+And ” I’m not good enough.”
+This makes you pray to more manipulative people.
+Learn to create and love yourself for who you are, learn to believe in yourself, understand those instincts so you can now trust in yourself, ask yourself and give yourself truthful answers, ” who am I? ” if you don’t know.
 “Who do I want to be.”
 And keep going.

-Listen to those instincts, if things don’t add up about someone, don’t make excuses those people are not for you.
+Listen to those instincts; if things don’t add up about someone, don’t make excuses, those people are not for you.

-Cold showers help with this as you need to stimulate your Vegas nerve.
-Singing, yoga, meditation, breath in and out deep and slow, laughter, humour is great medicine.
-Exercise sleep on your right are a few to help stimulate your Vegas nerve.
+Cold showers help with losing the stress as this as you need to stimulate your Vegas nerve.
+Singing, yoga, meditation, breath in and out deep and slow, laughter, humour is excellent medicine.
+Exercise sleep on your right is a few to help stimulate your Vegas nerve.

 You are not alone in this.
-You can and you will recover.
-Willpower, drive, determination, persistence and commitment to your self will see you through this.
+You can, and you will recover.
+Willpower, drive, determination, persistence and commitment to yourself will see you through this.
 Tell yourself.
 “I can.”
 And you will, I believe in you, believe in yourself too.